JiriBilek/ESP_ATMod/README.md

 ### **AT+CIPSSLFP - Load or Print TLS Server Certificate SHA-1 Fingerprint**

 Load or print the saved server certificate fingerprint.
 The fingerprint is based on SHA-1 hash and is exactly 20 bytes long.
 When connecting, the TLS engine checks the fingerprint of the received certificate against the saved value.
 It ensures the device is connecting to the expected server.
+After a successful connection, the fingerprint is checked and is no longer needed for this connection.

 The SHA-1 certificate fingerprint for a site can be obtained e.g. in browser while examining the server certificate.